National Kidney Foundation of Michigan

 Client and User Iteration

-Using the feedback from the user testing, Cindy revised the wireframes and submitted them to the developers to build out the applications.
+Using the feedback from the user testing, we revised the wireframes and submitted them to the developers to build out the applications.

 Some changes were made throughout the development process.
 For example, we discovered that the additional labels we added to the coaches’ session screen were not enough.
 We added an additional label to indicate that the data was in a review or that is was sent back for editing.